Team-Avaricia/Documentaci-n-Riwi-wallet/Infraestructure.md

 ### 0. Firewall Configuration (UFW)

-**Goal:** Implement the first layer of defense following the Principle of Least Privilege (deny all, allow only what is essential) to protect internal Docker services.
+**Goal:** Implement the first layer of defense following the Principle of Least Privilege (deny all, allow only essentials) to protect internal Docker services.

 ```bash
 # Install UFW